How to Feng Shui Your Office Space

 Does that sound silly?
 Feng Shui is simply a set of aesthetic principles designed to help people live in harmony with their environment and increase positive energy (qi).
 There’s nothing silly about that.

 Feng Shui is more commonly thought of for use in the home, but there’s no reason why the principles of Feng Shui can’t also be applied to the modern office suite.
 Most people spend more time in the office than in any other single location (besides asleep in bed).
 A few simple adjustments can make your desk and office a more harmonious environment.
 And you might even improve your qi.

-You can also incorporate natural elements such as potted plants, earthenware pots or a small fountain on your modern desk top.
+You can also incorporate natural elements such as potted plants, earthenware pots or a small fountain on your modern conference table top or desk top.
 Use these natural elements in a practical way, for instance store paper clips and pens in pottery on your desk.

-5. Think Round.
 Though your office should be a square or rectangle, it should also incorporate round office furniture.
 Round shapes symbolize prosperity, making them particularly appropriate for the office.
-If you have the space, a round meeting table and round rug is ideal.
+If you have the space, a round modern conference table and round rug is ideal.
 If you can’t add furniture to your office, you can still incorporate round shapes: hang round mirrors or hangings on the wall, and collect round objects on your desk.
 Not only will this improve your feng shui, it will make your modern executive desk more attractive and comfortable to sit at all day.